-The Council's Scientific and Statistical Committee (SSC) reviewed this amendment and offered suggestions on core variable, supporting collection of information on discard details such as fate and depth, overall range of depth fished, effort based on actual hours fished, and evaluation of information collected to ensure it is useful for assessment and management purposes.
+The South Atlantic Council's Scientific and Statistical Committee (SSC) reviewed this amendment and offered suggestions on core data elements, supporting collection of information on discard details such as mortality and depth, overall range of depth fished, effort based on actual hours fished, and evaluation of information collected to ensure it is useful for assessment and management purposes.
 The SSC did not identify preferred alternatives for the proposed actions.

-The Council is considering taking actions through future amendments that could consider limited entry in the for-hire sector.
-Compliance with the reporting requirements of this amendment may be among the factors considered by the Council when determining eligibility criteria in any future limited entry programs.
+The South Atlantic Council is considering taking action through future amendments that could consider limited entry in the for-hire sector.
+Compliance with the reporting requirements of this amendment may be among the factors considered by the South Atlantic Council when determining eligibility criteria in any future limited entry programs.